hjoel-code/info2180-project02/README.md

 ***
-Before you get start run the following SQL query;
+Before you get started, run the following SQL query;

-GRANT ALL PRIVILEGES ON bugme.* TO 'project-final'@'localhost' IDENTIFIED BY 'password-final';
+* *GRANT ALL PRIVILEGES ON bugme.* TO 'project-final'@'localhost' IDENTIFIED BY 'password-final';